-Martin Scorsese (73), considered to be one of America’s most significant and influential filmmakers of his generation, was the guest of honor at the Cinémathèque française in Paris only very recently, where he introduced the Cinémathèque’s upcoming exhibition: for the next four months (until February 14, 2016), they will be honoring and celebrating his career in pictures as a prominent director, producer, screenwriter and actor.
+Martin Scorsese (b.
+1942), considered to be one of America’s most significant and influential filmmakers of his generation, was the guest of honor at the Cinémathèque française in Paris only very recently, where he introduced the Cinémathèque’s upcoming exhibition: for the next four months (until February 14, 2016), they will be honoring and celebrating his career in pictures as a prominent director, producer, screenwriter, and actor.

-Storyboards tell the concept of a film before filming begins and the relationship of this concept to contemporary art, so initially the Deutsche Kinemathek got in touch with Mr. Scorsese to ask if they could exhibit a number of his storyboards from “Taxi Driver” (1976), which is one of the highlights of the exhibition.
-It was no problem at all to get them, and since Mr. Scorsese was very frank, very open – and if he really enjoyed presentations of his work in an exhibition – why not ask him to dedicate an exhibition to his entire body of work?
-He agreed, and when the exhibition opened in Berlin, he couldn’t come over because of the aftermath of Hurricane Sandy (October 2012): the shooting and production of his last film “The Wolf of Wall Street” got delayed, so he sent a video message, sitting in a chair and looking around, looking at the walls, saying, ‘I must have given so many things, because there are so many things missing on these walls.’
+Storyboards tell the concept of a film before filming begins and the relationship of this concept to contemporary art, so initially, the Deutsche Kinemathek got in touch with Mr. Scorsese to ask if they could exhibit a number of his storyboards from “Taxi Driver” (1976), which is one of the highlights of the exhibition.
+It was no problem at all to get them.
+Since Mr. Scorsese was very frank, very open—and if he really enjoyed presentations of his work in an exhibition—why not ask him to dedicate an exhibition to his entire body of work?
+He agreed, and when the exhibition opened in Berlin, he couldn’t come over because of the aftermath of Hurricane Sandy [October 2012]: the shooting and production of his last film “The Wolf of Wall Street” got delayed, so he sent a video message, sitting in a chair and looking around, looking at the walls, saying, ‘I must have given so many things because there are so many things missing on these walls.’
 Now, they can all be seen at the Cinémathèque française in Paris.

 How important are storyboards to you when you are preparing a film?

-I am accustomed to thinking in terms of camera movement, scenes, edited sequences, and also framing – whether it’s a single or a double shot – and who’s in the frame to make sure they’re balancing each other.
-But basically it goes back to when I was very young.
-I was not able to play sports or go out much, so I used to draw pictures in my little room.
+I am accustomed to thinking in terms of camera movement, scenes, edited sequences, and also framing—whether it’s a single or a double shot—and who’s in the frame to make sure they’re balancing each other.
+But basically, it goes back to when I was very young.
+I could not play sports or go out much, so I used to draw pictures in my little room.
 I usually do the storyboards myself.
-I always wanted to draw, I wanted to be an artist.
+I always wanted to draw; I wanted to be an artist.
 Sometimes I use color, but primarily I like to use a special ebony pencil that I got.
 The pressure of the soft lead on the page indicates to me the angle or the movement.
-That’s why I often have to look at the original drawing, rather than the xerox.
-That’s also why I really do enjoy editing: it reminds me of being in a room all by myself, or in this case with my friend [editor] Thelma Schoonmaker.
+That’s why I often have to look at the original drawing rather than the xerox.
+That’s also why I really do enjoy editing: it reminds me of being in a room all by myself, or in this case, with my friend [editor] Thelma Schoonmaker.
 To be clear, since I’ve started to do these drawings, for the past fifteen years or so, they have been getting smaller and smaller, and they are becoming more like notes and indications.
 Drawings are now made on the set very often.
-For example, the “Cape Fear” action sequence that is storyboarded by professional storyboarders, comes from my original notes of drawings.
-In other words, for the whole crew to see, they couldn’t understand what I was drawing, so we had someone coming in to make the storyboards, based on my own drawings.
+For example, the “Cape Fear” action sequence that is storyboarded by professional storyboarders comes from my original notes of drawings.
+In other words, for the whole crew to see, they couldn’t understand what I was drawing, so we had someone coming in to make the storyboards based on my own drawings.
 That’s usually the way it’s been going now.
-Another reason for storyboarding so much, was, I think – to a certain extent – for protection against the time schedule shooting.
+Another reason for storyboarding so much was, I think—to a certain extent—for protection against the time schedule shooting.

-I have been very lucky over the years to be involved with people who for the most part, maybe eighty percent of the time, actually want to work on a film with me, and want to make a film of mine.
-There have been long periods when that didn’t happen, the mid-1980s were very difficult, but finally after “Goodfellas” , things picked up again.
+I have been very lucky over the years to be involved with people who, for the most part, maybe eighty percent of the time, actually want to work on a film with me and want to make a film of mine.
+There have been long periods when that didn’t happen, the mid-1980s were very difficult, but finally, after “Goodfellas” , things picked up again.
 Invariably I must say, since starting out at Warner Brothers in the early 1970s, there are people who believe in what I do, and so I’ve had a very lucky relationship that way.
-But it’s not always a simple situation: there’s always the money, there’s always the budget, but I’m more concerned about the creative freedom.
-Budgets are always – always! – a problem.
+But it’s not always a simple situation: there’s always the money, there’s always the budget, but I’m more concerned about creative freedom.
+Budgets are always—always!—a problem.
 It doesn’t matter if it’s a hundred dollars or a hundred million.

 How about the new digital technology: does it give you more freedom now compared to your earlier days?

-Yes, John Cassavetes even used a technique with cameras which gave him this freedom of shooting, and there’s no doubt that the freedom which is available today, is remarkable.
-Digital often helps and I’ve made certain films where I always try to get back to a smaller unit.
+Yes, John Cassavetes even used a technique with cameras that gave him this freedom of shooting, and there’s no doubt that the freedom which is available today is remarkable.
+Digital often helps, and I’ve made certain films where I always try to get back to a smaller unit.
 That’s one of the reasons why I do documentaries and music films too: you have the freedom to move, without moving 200 or 300 people.

-In France, we are very concerned and preoccupied about the preservation and restoration of movies by putting them back on a 35mm negative.
+In France, we are very concerned and preoccupied with the preservation and restoration of movies by putting them back on a 35mm negative.
 Do you share that idea?